trucomanx-desktop/ClipboardTextCorrection/README.win.md

 You can download the Meld installer at [https://meldmerge.org](https://meldmerge.org).

 ### Install Python

-- **Open Microsoft Store:**	Press `Win + R` to open the run dialog box and type `ms-windows-store:` and press Enter.
+This program requires `python` to be installed on your system to function correctly.

-- **Search for Python:** In the Microsoft Store, use the search bar at the top right.
-Type "Python" and press Enter.
+You can download the Python installer at [https://www.python.org/downloads/windows](https://www.python.org/downloads/windows).

-- **Install Python:** Click the "Get" or "Install" button. **During installation, ensure you check the box to "Add Python to PATH"** (this is crucial for running Python from the command line).
-Wait for the download and installation to complete.
+During installation, ensure you check the box to **"Add Python to PATH"** (this is crucial for running Python from the command line).

 ## 2. Installing from PyPI